hsogo/gazeparser/GazeParser/docs/rec/procedure.rst

     Figure 1

 3. Adjust the camera position and parameters if necessary.
-See :ref:`adjusting-camera-label` for detail.
+See :ref:`adjusting-camera` for detail.

 4. Do calibration.
 Ask your participant to track moving small square.